 State and territory governments

-The Minister for Communications, Cyber Safety and the Arts has responsibility for online safety, and protecting Australians from harmful online content.
-This includes online safety initiatives for Australian children and adults, education and awareness raising of online safety and addressing cyberbullying of Australian children, technology facilitated abuse, and image-based abuse.
+The Minister for Communications has responsibility for online safety, and protecting Australians from harmful online content.
+This includes online safety initiatives for Australian children and adults, education and awareness raising of online safety and addressing serious cyber abuse of Australian adults, cyberbullying of Australian children, technology facilitated abuse, and image-based abuse.